Blosc/blogsite/posts/new-treestore-blosc2.rst

 Results for the Apple M4 Pro Mac mini
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For the small arrays scenario.
+100 small arrays (around 10 MB each) scenario:

 .. image:: /images/new-treestore-blosc2/benchmark_comparison_b2z-MacM4-10M.png

-For the large arrays scenario.
+100 large arrays (around 1 GB each) scenario:

 .. image:: /images/new-treestore-blosc2/benchmark_comparison_b2z-MacM4-1G.png

 As before, ``TreeStore`` requires the least amount of space to store the data, and it is also the fastest to create and read datasets, especially for larger arrays.
 The only metric where ``TreeStore`` is not the fastest is when reading small slices of data (access time), where it is significantly slower than HDF5 and Zarr.

-In general, it is pretty interesting to see that the Mac mini with the Apple M4 Pro processor is able to be competitive with the Intel i9-13900K CPU, which is a high-end desktop processor, consuming up to 8x more power than the M4 Pro.
-This is a testament to the efficiency of the ARM architecture in general and Apple silicon in particular.
+In general, it is pretty interesting to see the Apple M4 Pro processor being competitive with the Intel i9-13900K CPU, which is a high-end desktop processor consuming up to 8x more power than the M4 Pro.
+This is a testament to the efficiency of the ARM architecture in general, and Apple silicon in particular.

 Conclusion
 ----------

 ``blosc2.TreeStore`` provides a simple yet powerful way to organize compressed datasets hierarchically.
-By combining the high-performance compression of ``blosc2.NDArray`` with a flexible, filesystem-like structure and metadata support, ``TreeStore`` is an excellent choice for managing complex data projects.  ``TreeStore`` is still in beta, so we welcome any feedback or suggestions for improvement.
+By combining the high-performance compression of ``blosc2.NDArray`` and ``blosc2.SChunk`` objects with a flexible, filesystem-like structure and metadata support, ``TreeStore`` is an excellent choice for managing complex data projects.

+``TreeStore`` is still in beta, so we welcome any feedback or suggestions for improvement.
 You can find more information on the documentation page for `blosc2.TreeStore <https://www.blosc.org/python-blosc2/reference/tree_store.html#blosc2.TreeStore>`_.